 Trading costs

-Trading costs and slippage were taken into account in the backtests.
+Trading costs and slippage were accounted for in the backtests.
 You can check our last research about trading costs using Alpaca Broker here.
 With a diversified portfolio of stocks and strategies, transaction costs can determine your profit or loss, so take the time to thoroughly test and choose a broker.

 Robustness